nrgtwithers/paletopia/README.md

 We decided to make a web app where you put in an image and get out a color pallete and a css file using that color pallete.
 We designed a simple model for our first product that involved local storage.

 4:02PM The program currently takes in a url as an input, makes the call to google vision, gets a response, parses rgb colors from the response and stores them into local storage.

+#### Saturday, December 15th, 2018

+Added some example images that can easily be clicked to test the color pallete generator and display.
+Colors are now displayed under the image.